-- · Satisfactorily complete a minimum of 125 semester hours of coursework with a cumulative GPA of 3.0 or above. - · If a grade below a B- is received in a designated course, that course must be retaken (for more specific information, please refer to the GDCP Student/Clinical Training Handbook). - · Successfully pass the comprehensive exam which consists of the Subject Test in Psychology of the Graduate Record Examination (PGRE).
+- Satisfactorily complete a minimum of 125 semester hours of coursework with a cumulative GPA of 3.0 or above - Retake a designated course if a grade below a B- is received (for more specific information, please refer to the GDCP Student/Clinical Training Handbook) - Successfully pass the comprehensive exam which consists of the Subject Test in Psychology of the Graduate Record Examination (PGRE).
 Students must achieve a standard score at the 60th percentile or greater.
 Should a student score lower than this minimum level, he or she may retake the examination at the next scheduled administration.
 Such students may continue to enroll, but will not be admitted to doctoral standing until a satisfactory score on the examination is earned.
 Failure to do so by the end of the third year may result in dismissal from the program.
-(See the GDCP Student/Clinical Training Handbook for additional information.) - · Complete the equivalent of a one-year full-time clinical internship (normally 50 weeks and 2,000 clock hours; 24 semester hours). - · Successfully defend the doctoral dissertation (minimum of 12 hours) and submit related documentation components (See the GDCP Student/Clinical Training Handbook).
+(See the GDCP Student/Clinical Training Handbook for additional information.) - Complete the equivalent of a one-year full-time clinical internship (normally 50 weeks and 2,000 clock hours; 24 semester hours) - Successfully defend the doctoral dissertation (minimum of 12 hours) and submit related documentation components (See the GDCP Student/Clinical Training Handbook)

 Core Psychology Courses (56 hours)

-PSYD 501 Theories of Personality and Psychotherapy 3
+PSYD 501 Theories of Personality and 3

+Psychotherapy

 PSYD 502 Psychopathology 3

-PSYD 503 Learning, Cognition, and Emotion 3
+PSYD 503 Learning, Cognition, and 3

+Emotion

 PSYD 504 Social Psychology 3

 PSYD 505 Human Development 3

-PSYD 507 History and Systems of Psychology 3
+PSYD 507 History and Systems of 3

+Psychology

 PSYD 509 Biological Basis of Behavior 3

-PSYD 511 Psychometrics and Test Development 3
+PSYD 511 Psychometrics and Test 3

+Development

 PSYD 512 Statistics 3

-PSYD 513 Advanced Statistics and Research Design 3
+PSYD 513 Research Design 3

 PSYD 517 Ethics for Psychologists 3

 PSYD 521 Personality Assessment 3

 PSYD 522 Cognitive Assessment 4

-PSYD 541 Multicultural Issues in Therapy 3
+PSYD 541 Multicultural Issues in 3

+Therapy

-PSYD 551 Psychodynamic Psychotherapy 3
+PSYD 551 Psychodynamic 3

+Psychotherapy 3

 PSYD 552 Cognitive-Behavioral Psychotherapy 3

-PSYD 563 Family and Couples Therapy 3
+PSYD 563 Family and Couples 3

+Therapy J

-PSYD 591 Consultation, Education, and Program Evaluation I 1
+PSYD 591 Consultation, Education, and 1

+Program Evaluation I -

-PSYD 592 Consultation, Education, and Program Evaluation II 1
+PSYD 592 Consultation, Education, and 1

+Program Evaluation II

-PSYD 593 Supervision and Management of Psychological Services I 1
+PSYD 593 Supervision and 1

+Management of Psychological Services

+1

-PSYD 594 Supervision and Management of Psychological Services II 1
+PSYD 594 Supervision and 1

+Management of Psychological Services

-Faith Integration Courses (20 hours) •
+Faith Integration Courses (20 hours)

-PSYD 567 Spiritual Formation I 2

-PSYD 568 Spiritual Formation II 1

-PSYD 569 Spiritual Formation III 1

-PSYD 571 Integrative Approaches to Psychology and Psychotherapy 3
+PSYD 571 Integrative Approaches to 3

+Psychology and Psychotherapy Ū

-PSYD 572 Bible Survey for Psychologists 4
+PSYD 572 Bible Survey for 4

+Psychologists

-PSYD 574 Spiritual and Religious Diversity in Professional Psychology 3
+PSYD 574 Spiritual and Religious 3

+Diversity in Professional Psychology

-PSYD 578 Christian History and Theology Survey for Psychologists 4
+PSYD 578 Christian History and 4

+Theology Survey for Psychologists

-PSYD 579 Spiritual and Religious Issues in Professional Psychology 2
+PSYD 579 Spiritual and Religious 2

+Issues in Professional Psychology

+PSYD 616 Spiritual Formation 1 2

+PSYD 617 Spiritual Formation 2 .5

+PSYD 618 Spiritual Formation 3 .5

+PSYD 619 Spiritual Formation 4 .5

+PSYD 620 Spiritual Formation 5 .5

 Clinical Training (22 hours)

 PSYD 530 Prepracticum 2

 PSYD 531 Prepracticum 2

 PSYD 532 Practicum I 3

 PSYD 533 Practicum I 3

 PSYD 535 Practicum II 3

 PSYD 536 Practicum II 3

 PSYD 538 Preinternship 3

 PSYD 539 Preinternship 3

-Clinical Psychology Electives (15 hours)

-Dissertation (12 hours)
+Clinical Psychology Electives (15 hours) Dissertation (12 hours)

 PSYD 640 Dissertation - 1 1

 PSYD 641 Dissertation - 2 1

 PSYD 642 Dissertation - 3 1

+.
+J. D J IZ Diodortation U •

 PSYD 643 Dissertation - 4 1

 PSYD 644 Dissertation - 5 1

 PSYD 645 Dissertation - 6 1

 PSYD 646 Dissertation - 7 1

 PSYD 647 Dissertation - 8 1

 PSYD 648 Dissertation - 9 1

 PSYD 649 Dissertation - 10 1

 PSYD 650 Dissertation - 11 1

 PSYD 651 Dissertation - 12 1

-PSYD 655 Dissertation (continuation as needed) 2
+PSYD 655 Dissertation (continuation as 2

+needed)

 Clinical Internship (24 hours)

 PSYD 610-615 Clinical Internship 24

-Note: PSYD 655 is required for students who do not finish their dissertation research within the minimum 12 hours.
+PSYD 655 is required for students who do not finish their dissertation research within the minimum 12 hours.
 PSYD 655 is repeatable until the dissertation is finished.